George Swindin: Playing career

-Management career
+Managerial career

 Swindin moved to Midland League side Peterborough United as player-manager in 1954.
 He led them to three consecutive Midland League titles, from 1955–56 to 1957–58, and reached the Fourth Round of the FA Cup in 1956–57.
 Peterborough won the title twice more after Swindin left, enough to win election to the Football League in 1960.
 His contribution was recognised by his induction into the club's Hall of Fame.

 In the meantime, Swindin had returned to Arsenal in 1958 as manager, and his side initially started strongly, finishing third in 1958–59.
 However, the team soon flagged and spent the next three seasons in mid-table.
 Despite signing players such as George Eastham and Tommy Docherty, Swindin was unable to bring any silverware to the club, while the club's rivals Tottenham Hotspur won the Double in 1960–61.

 In March 1962, Arsenal chairman Denis Hill-Wood confirmed that Swindin's contract would not be renewed at the end of the season.
 He then became manager of Norwich City for five months, and then Cardiff City from late 1962 to 1964.
 At Cardiff, he signed John Charles from Roma, but after a bright start Cardiff soon faded and he resigned after the team were relegated to the Second Division.
 After that, he had spells as manager of Kettering Town and Corby Town before leaving the game for good.